First-Year Honors Seminars

 HNRS 190

-In preparation for enrollment, students should assemble a list of seminars in which they would consider enrolling; as these seminars are capped at ten students, individual sections may be full by the time a student is able to enroll.
+Below is a listing of all fall 2025 sections of HNRS 190, the first-year honors seminars for students beginning their first year of college.
+In preparation for fall enrollment at Orientation, students assemble a list of seminars in which they would consider enrolling; as these seminars are capped at ten students, individual sections may be full by the time a student is able to enroll.

 Students are strongly encouraged to select a topic outside of their intended field of study.
 The goal of these seminars is to motivate curiosity and to create first connections across disciplines, as well as to form foundational skills that students will use throughout their academic careers.